-This is why Scotland’s deer farming sector needs to expand.
 The drive towards healthier eating, greater awareness of venison as a healthy food, and increasing interest from Scottish Government and its agencies for development in this area all present an encouraging backdrop.
 Scottish venison also already enjoys an enviable reputation and an excellent image not just in the UK but further afield.

 The NatureScot target to increase Scotland’s annual cull of wild deer by 50,000 over five years and maintain it at this higher level for a further period has prompted VAS to expand its scope of advice to assist and support initiatives looking to increase output of wild product, the development of local processing, chills and butchery, and the assessment of local opportunities for marketing.

 For deer farming Scotland has a mix of suitable terrain, ideal climate, access to quality stock and access to markets.
 Indeed, Scotland pioneered the concept of deer farming in the 1970s, although it has never developed here on the same commercial scale as it has in, for example, New Zealand.

 The Venison Advisory Service provides quality, experienced project-led advice and consultancy to those looking at deer farming as a commercial, revenue-generating opportunity, not just in Scotland but across the UK or internationally.